 Swim for better bone health

-A scientific study proved that a 24-week high-intensity aquatic exercise programme was effective at reducing bone resorption and promoting bone formation.
+Research shows that a 24-week high-intensity aquatic exercise programme was effective at reducing bone resorption and promoting bone formation.
 These are crucial for the prevention and management of osteoporosis.

-Given that 30% of postmenopausal women in the US and Europe will develop this crippling bone disease, swimming appears to be an excellent way to bolster bone health.
+Given that 30% of post-menopausal women in the US and Europe will develop this crippling bone disease, swimming appears to be an excellent way to bolster bone health.

 This is significant, as previously it was thought that only weight-bearing exercise was beneficial.